 Now that you’re up to speed on the reality behind narcissistic mothers, it’s time to shift the focus onto yourself.

-While researching the topic is very important in identifying and recognising patterns and behaviours, it’s not actually the key to your healing and freedom.
+While researching the topic is very important in identifying and recognising patterns and behaviours, it’s not the key to your healing and freedom.

 In fact, spending all of your spare time researching and ruminating over what’s been said and done only keeps you stuck in the trauma and victim mentality.